 Like the bedroom, it's a must to place the furniture against the wall - this will help the constant flow of Chi.
 Make sure the sofa faces the door or the window, bringing more positive feelings to everyone sitting on it.
 You can leave some space for a circular coffee table to encourage conversations at the centre of the room.

 Declutter the living room and leave some space to avoid congestion.
 Having too much stuff can be overwhelming.
-Sometimes a tiny overhaul is needed, but sometimes it's just a couple of things that need tidying up.
+Sometimes a tiny overhaul is needed, but sometimes it's just a few things that need tidying up.
 Try to balance the five elements in your living room to bring balance and positive feng shui.

 How to Feng Shui Your Kitchen

 It would be best if you considered that the stove and the sink must not face one another.
 They represent the fire and water elements, which can lead to conflicts and problems in relationships.
-Suppose you have a small kitchen or don't have a choice, place a green rug between them.
+Suppose you have a small kitchen or don't have a choice; place a green rug between them.
 That will represent the earth element, which will clear up the conflict.

-There is so much more into Fung Shui that we only covered the tip of the iceberg.
+There is so much more to Fung Shui that we only covered the tip of the iceberg.
 However, this can be the basics of reaching peace and creating balance at your home.
 Be open to the idea of bringing good life energy when moving to a new place.
 Strong Move can help you if you need a hand with home removal or furniture assembly.